 Okay, now that you have cauliflower rice, let’s freeze it!

-For my family of four, I freezer cauliflower rice 4 cups at a time and odds are there’s just enough leftovers for one lunch.
+- For my family of four, I freezer cauliflower rice 4 cups at a time and odds are there are just enough leftovers for one lunch.

-If you’re not sure how much cauliflower rice to freeze in one package, I recommend allotting ½ cup per person if it’s a side dish, or 1 cup per person if it’s a main element (like Korean beef bowls or slow cooker beef ragu).
+- If you’re not sure how much cauliflower rice to freeze in one package, I recommend allotting ½ cup per person if it’s a side dish, or 1 cup per person if it’s the main element (like Korean Beef Bowls or Slow Cooker Beef Ragu).

-Using freezer-safe containers (I use resealable plastic bags), portion your rice for the freezer.
-Four cups of cauliflower rice just fits into one quart baggies.
+- Using freezer-safe containers (I use resealable freezer bags), portion your rice for the freezer.
+Four cups of cauliflower rice just fit into one-quart baggies.
 Two cups will fit in a sandwich baggie.

 You want to avoid freezer burn, so make sure you get as much air out of the bag as possible.